-Follow us on a quick trip to “Small Cyclades” and enjoy enticing spots by the sea, crystal-clear waters, gorgeous sand beaches, picturesque whitewashed houses and the most beautiful sunsets you will ever experience!
+Follow us on a quick trip to the “Small Cyclades” and enjoy enticing spots by the sea, crystal-clear waters, gorgeous sand beaches, picturesque whitewashed houses and the most beautiful sunsets you will ever experience!

-With its golden beaches and rocks that are willingly corroded by the salty and crystal-clear Greek waters, Koufonissia is a magic destination for your summer holidays.
+With its golden beaches and rocks that are kissed by the salty, crystal-clear Greek waters, Koufonissia is a magical destination for your summer holidays.
 On Pano Koufonissi’s North Cape, you can discover several sea caves, while Saint George’s, Saint Nicholas’ and Panagia’s churches are definitely worth a visit.
-Don’t forget to refresh yourselves with a cool and tasty drink at Mylos, a traditional windmill that has been renovated into a bar.
+Don’t forget to refresh yourselves with a cool and tasty drink at Mylos, a traditional windmill that has been turned into a bar.

 Although it is a mountainous island, Heraklia has rich vegetation consisting of Indian figs, cedar trees and springs.
-Agios Giorgios or Port, Panagia or Pano Mera and Agios Athanasios are the main settlements of its around 151 inhabitants.
+Agios Giorgios Port, Panagia or Pano Mera and Agios Athanasios are the main settlements of its 151 inhabitants.
 In the area of Kambos Aghiou Athanasiou and Aghios Mamas you can explore two small settlements from the Protocycladic period, while in the area of Kastro in Livadi you can visit the ruins of a fortified village from the Hellenistic period, which used to host a temple of Zeus and a sanctuary of the goddess Tyche.

-The famous “Flautist” and “Harpist” statuettes, as well several marble and ceramic items, now on display at the National Archaeological Museum of Athens, were discovered on the island.
-Several findings of the “Thesaurus of Keros,” consisting mainly of marble statuettes, marble and ceramic vessels, as well as stone utensils, are on display at the Museum of Cycladic Art in Athens.
+The famous “Flautist” and “Harpist” statuettes, as well several marble and ceramic objects, now on display at the National Archaeological Museum of Athens, were discovered on this island.
+Several discoveries of the “Thesaurus of Keros,” consisting mainly of marble statuettes, marble and ceramic vessels, as well as stone utensils, are on display at the Museum of Cycladic Art in Athens.